Baqend/guide/src/index.md

 attribute values will be checked against the types described by the schema.
 This is one of the biggest advantages of having a schema: data cannot easily be corrupted as its correct structure is automatically enforced by the schema.
-Please note that the JSON data type gives you full freedom on deciding which parts of a object should be structured and which parts are schemafree.
+Please note that the JSON data type gives you full freedom on deciding which parts of a object should be structured and which parts are schema free.
 The following table shows all supported attribute types of Baqend and their corresponding JavaScript types.

 <table class="table">